CoasterFan5/socket.io-messaging-server/README.md

 ```

 ## Send Messages
-You can also send messages, which will use the name you have set before, and if you did not set a name, it will use
+You can also send messages, which will use the name you have set before, and if you did not set a name, it will use Anonymous User
 ```ts
 import { io } from "socket.io-client";